jsreport/docs/docs/custom-recipe.md

 This tutorial shows how you can add a custom recipe into jsreport.

 jsreport is quite often used to render and send emails.
-Where the email body is usually in html format but sometimes it is required to send the body just in the plain text.
-In this tutorial you will create a recipe which converts html into nicely structured text which can be then used for plain text emails.
+Where the email body is usually in HTML format, but sometimes it is required to send the body just in a plain text.
+In this tutorial, you will create a recipe that converts HTML into nicely structured text which can be then used for plain text emails.

 ## Get started